All Episodes

 We're praying for them.

-Fortunately, I I wish I had a better solution.
+Fortunately, I wish I had a better solution.

-Let's just just walk through the walk through what options do our military have here.
+Let's just walk through what options do our military have here.

-Now, I really did like Brigadier General Don Bulduck, who we had on, but he's saying either we go in full force again, or we'll there's no operational control whatsoever.
+Now, I really did like Brigadier General Don Bullduck, who he had on, but he's saying either we go in full force again, or there's no operational control whatsoever.

 Okay.

-Any military presence, I I just knowing the brutality of the Taliban and what they're capable of, and how many lives are at stake, you know, that that then limits almost eliminates a military option,
+Any military presence, I just knowing the brutality of the Taliban and what they're capable of and how many lives are at stake, you know, that then limits, almost eliminates a military option.

-and then we're back to where I said we we are, which is that every American there is now there at the mercy of the Taliban that the Biden administration is telling us his promise to assist the safe passage to Karzai International Airport, where we started the show.
+And then we're back to where I said we are, which is that every American there is now there at the mercy of the Taliban that the Biden administration is telling us has promised to assist the safe passage to Karzai International Airport, where we started the show.

 I don't have a lot of confidence in that plan.